 If you're a stickler and want your minis to look great, you may have to save up and purchase a miniatures paint starter kit.
 If you go this route, I would suggest scouring the interwebs and local brick-and-mortar stores for discounts and deals on these.
 Typically paint starter kits come with all of the basic colors that you need, and maybe even some brushes, but you'll have to develop your color-mixing skills to get all of the other colors you need.
 As of this blog post's creation, Amazon is offering a deep discount on Vallejo Game Color paints, which are top-of-the-line paints for miniature painters.

 Paint brushes are a little easier to find on the cheap, as department stores often offer a brush multi-pack for $5 or so.
 These brushes do fine, and paint almost as well as the professional brushes.
 In fact, I think buying professional, high quality brushes is silly unless you are painting miniatures to a super high level (and even then, I'm just taking professional miniature painters at their word on this).

-A brave warrior battles a hydra atop an ivory tower.
-Yeah... we'll go with that.
+A mighty hero battles a monster atop an ivory tower.
+Yeah, we'll go with that.

 Use Household Items as Terrain